Jugal-01/UltraEdit-Clone/README.md

-This website is static, built solely with HTML and CSS.
+This website is static, created entirely using HTML and CSS.

-All the images used in the website are placed in the images folder.
+All media files are stored in the images folder.

-It is simply a clone of https://www.ultraedit.com/downloads/ultraedit-download-thank-you/
+It's designed as a replica of the [UltradEdit Homepage](https://www.ultraedit.com/downloads/ultraedit-download-thank-you/)

+You can access the website by clicking [here](https://jugal-01.github.io/UltraEdit-Clone/)